 The Lord replied, “Don’t say, ‘I’m too young,’ for you must go wherever I send you and say whatever I tell you.
 (Jeremiah 1:7)

-Relate: I have to say that I am just as guilty as pretty much everybody else who ever lived through their teenage years.
-At the time I didn’t think much of it but now that I occasionally hear it being used at me, it bugs me to no end.
+Relate: How rebellious were you during your teen years?
+I have to say that I am just as guilty as pretty much everybody else who ever lived through this stage of life.
+At the time I didn’t think much of it but now that I occasionally hear a sarcastic “whatever” being used at me, it bugs me to no end.
 Have you ever used it?
-It is the one word argument ender: “whatever”.
+It is the one word argument ender that wins nothing.
+Seriously.
+Whatever.

 What the person using it really means is “I am conceding the point because you control my allowance and the car keys but you and I both know you are still wrong.”
 Or if it is used in a relationship: “You haven’t convinced me one iota but it isn’t worth my time and effort to get the truth to penetrate that thick skull of yours.”
 Then there’s that “whatever” being used in the workplace: “You are the boss and you write my paycheck and so I’ll do it your way even though we both know it is still going to fail.”